jxub/barrel_ex_http/README.md

 In case you'd like to see the list of all the supported operations, visit the API documentation at http://localhost:7080/api-doc/index.html.

-Then, get the code for BarrelEx:
+Then, get the code for Barrel:

 ```bash
 $ git clone https://gitlab.com/barrel-db/Clients/barrel_ex_http